cdr-stats/cdr-stats/docs/source/mongodb-architecture.rst

 --

-MongoDB is a scalable, high-performance, document-oriented schemaless database.
-MongoDB is a Document-oriented datastore, everything in MongoDB is a document.
+MongoDB is a scalable, high-performance, document-oriented schemaless database, everything in MongoDB is a document.
 Because MongoDB is document-oriented, it is schema-less.
 There is no notion of a rigid table structure composed of columns and types.
 Because data in mongo is stored as documents, there are no joins.

 .. contents::